alkampfergit/personal-blog/codewrecks/content/post/old/2009/08/checkbox-list-in-wpf.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 The trick is simply looking for each object into the selected collection, extract the property and verify if one object have the same property of the actual checkbox, if yes it must be selected.
-With this basic arrange Iâ€™m able to write code like this.
+With this basic arrange I'm able to write code like this.

 {{< highlight xml "linenos=table,linenostart=1" >}}
     <Control:CheckBoxList Height="200"